jekhokie/jekhokie.github.io/_posts/2019-01-25-esp8266-temp-sensor.markdown

 #define TEMPNS     "sensor1.temp"     // graphite namespace for temperature metric for this sensor
 #define HUMIDNS    "sensor1.humidity" // graphite namespace for humidity metric for this sensor
 #define HEATNS     "sensor1.heat"     // graphite namespace for heat index metric for this sensor
-#define DHTPIN     0                  // ESP8266 pin for DH22 sensor
+#define DHTPIN     2                  // ESP8266 pin for DH22 sensor
+#define DHTINITPIN 0                  // pin used to init the DHT22 (workaround for libraries)
 #define DHTTYPE    DHT22              // define the DHT as a DHT22

 // initialize wifi and sensor